Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 ### SageMaker Deployment (Design & Implementation)

-Designed a scalable model deployment pipeline using AWS SageMaker for real-time inference.
+Designed and validated a scalable deployment pipeline using AWS SageMaker for real-time inference.

 * Uploaded trained model artifacts to Amazon S3
-* Developed custom inference script for prediction handling
+* Developed a custom inference script for prediction handling
-* Configured SageMaker model and deployed a real-time endpoint
+* Configured and deployed a real-time SageMaker endpoint using the SDK
-* Tested endpoint locally using SageMaker SDK
+* Successfully tested end-to-end inference using the SageMaker runtime client

-**Note:** Full deployment was designed and partially implemented; continuous hosting was not maintained due to cost constraints.
+**Note:** The full deployment pipeline was implemented and validated; the endpoint was not kept live due to cost constraints.

 ---